 Reebonz is a trusted online platform for buying and selling a wide range of luxury bags, accessories, watches, jewellery and shoes.
 They’ve got an exciting lineup of coveted designer brands, all accessible at affordable prices with the option to pay by instalment too.

 We know them for their fashion subscription boxes, where designer gear is delivered for you to wear and then return before your next haul arrives.
-But did you know they also have an online store offering a ton of preloved designer pieces?
+But did you know Style Theory also has an online store offering a ton of preloved designer pieces?
 I’m talking statement bags from Fendi, Louis Vuitton, Celine and more, plus gorgeous clothing from a range of international designer brands, all at slashed prices.